Skip to main content

 Manual deployments

-You can manually deploy an application by triggering the “Deploy” GitHub Action workflow for that application’s repository.
+You can manually deploy an application to a specific environment by triggering the “Deploy” GitHub Action workflow for that application’s repository.
+Manual deployments are never promoted to other environments.

 This can be done in GitHub’s web interface: